 The cryoprotectant your lab selects for long-term storage of both eukaryotic and bacterial cell storage can have profound implications for future experimental results.
 Cryoprotectants, literally “to protect cells and tissue from damage due to freezing,” can be man-made, or generated in nature.
 For example, some species of plants and animals produce substances with anti-freeze properties to help them survive cold environments.
 The sugar trehalose is one such compound, and is being tested as a cryoprotectant option for lab use.

-These cellular guardians are generally formulated with
+These cellular guardians are generally formulated with other substances

 Incubators have traditionally been a mainstay for most biological and life science laboratories, to grow or sustain biological cultures, reproduce germ colonies or breed/grow insects.
 The most basic incubators allow researchers to recreate strict temperature conditions for optimal growth, development and/or maintenance of finicky cells.
 Temperature homogeneity is also critical, as fluctuations in the living environment can be deadly.